FOGProject/fog-docs/docs/management/image-management.md

 -

-    If you only wanted a particular partition captured or drive captured in a multi-drive system, you can define the disk or partition you want within a \"Single Disk - Resizable\" or \"Multiple Partition Image - Single Disk (Not Resizable)\" type image.
+    If you only wanted a particular partition captured or drive captured in a multi-drive system, you can define the disk or partition you want within a "Single Disk - Resizable" or "Multiple Partition Image - Single Disk (Not Resizable)" type image.

-    :   -   This is done through the host\'s \"General\" area, in the
+    :   -   This is done through the host's "General" area, in the "Host Primary Disk" field.
-            \"Host Primary Disk\" field.

 #### Raw Image (Sector By Sector, DD, Slow)